Driver location sign: Driver location signs

 The location is identical to the location given on marker posts.
 The most commonly used carriageway identifiers are the letters "A", "B", "J", "K", "L" and "M".
 The letter "A" ("Away from London") normally (but not always) denotes carriageways leaving London (or clockwise in the case of the M25 & M60) and "B" ("Back to London") is used for carriageways going to London (anticlockwise on the M25 & M60).
 Location numbers increase in the direction of travel of the "A" carriageway, and decrease in the direction of travel of the "B" carriageway.
 The letters "J", "K", "L" and "M" denote junction slip roads.
 This is illustrated below.

 Letters "C" and "D" have been allocated for service roads adjacent to the "A" and "B" carriageways.
-The regulations require that each driver location sign be unique within the United Kingdom.
+The regulations require that each driver location sign is unique within the United Kingdom.

 Rerouting

 If a road is rerouted, then it is highly likely that there will be some changes in the end-to-end length of the road concerned which could affect the values on driver location signs.
 The publicly available Highways Agency documentation does not cover this possibility, but it will be noticed that the four carriageway identifiers "E", "F", "G" and "H" have not been allocated.